Schwartziella minima

 Schwartziella minima is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Zebinidae.
 The species name minima is Latin and refers to the small size of the shell.

 Description

 The length of the shell is up to 2.8 mm, with a maximum width of 1.3 mm.

 Distribution

-This species occurs in the Atlantic Ocean off the Cape Verdes.
+This species occurs in the Atlantic Ocean off the country of Cape Verde, specifically Boa Vista and Sal Island.